kgogov/sapui5-walkthrough/notes.md

 * The `unitTests.qunit.html` file triggers all unit tests of the app.
 * A unit test should be written for formatters, controller logic, and other individual functionality.
 * All dependencies are replaced by stubs to test only the functionality in scope.
+* OPA tests are located in the `webapp/test/integration` folder of the application.
+* Use page objects and `journeys` for structuring OPA tests.

 ## Framework specifics